-See section 10 for further guidance on the management of adverse effects/responding to monitoring results.
+See section 10 for further guidance on management of adverse effects/responding to monitoring results.

-Monitoring Frequency FBC U&Es, including creatinine and CrCl.
-ALT and/or AST and albumin At least every 12 weeks, and more frequently in patients at higher risk of toxicity, as advised by the specialist team.
-Patients receiving methotrexate with leflunomide need to continue with monthly blood tests throughout their treatment.
+Frequency At least every 12 weeks, and more frequently in patients at higher risk of toxicity, as advised by the specialist team.
 The exact frequency of monitoring is to be communicated by the specialist in all cases .
-Patients aged from 50 years who are severely immunosuppressed and have not received the shingles vaccine before will be eligible for the shingles vaccine (varicella zoster).
-This will be provided as two doses of the non-live vaccine.
-If patient is taking additional DMARDs, check advice for all drugs.
-Please refer to Green Book Chapter 6 and Chapter 28a (Shingles) for further details.
-Annual influenza (The Green Book, Chapter 19) vaccinations are highly recommended.
-COVID-19 vaccination (The Green Book, Chapter 14a) is safe and recommended.
 Shingles vaccination: Chapter 28a (Shingles).
 Influenza vaccination: annual.
 It is advisable to add the patient to the influenza vaccine list.
-Other vaccinations as per national schedule, e.g., pneumococcal vaccine, COVID-19.
+Other vaccinations as per national schedule, e.g., pneumococcal vaccine, COVID-19. ed to the specialist team, please include ending, to inform action to be taken by